Ohtar10/rele-zoo/docs/source/usage/train.rst

 Using Parallel Environments
 ---------------------------
-ReleZoo has the posibility to run multiple instances of the same environment.
+ReleZoo has the possibility to run multiple instances of the same environment.
 For this you can provide the parallel version of the desired environment:

 .. code-block:: console